 Leaders in Our Industry

 We're a founding member of the National Fisheries Institute Crab Council, which is a pre-competitive organization of crab meat importers who have come together to organize, fund, and implement Fisheries Improvement Plans (FIP’s) throughout Asia.
 All NFI Crab Council members contribute $0.02 for every pound of crab meat purchased from the fisheries they support.
 This contribution funds the various FIP projects being implemented by the various industry and NGO partners overseas.

 The NFI Crab Council has voluntarily implemented minimum crab size requirements and banned the use of egg bearing females in processing to support best practices in the fisheries.
 This forces Crab Council members to adhere to higher sustainability standards than other non-member companies in the industry.

-Handy’s VP of Operations is also the Chairman of the Crab Council, and has been on the Executive Committee of the Crab Council for all but 2 years since its founding in 2009, putting Handy in the forefront of leadership in the organization.
+Handy’s CEO is an active board member of the Crab Council, putting Handy in the forefront of leadership in the organization.

 To learn more about the valuable work the NFI Crab Council is doing, visit their website: http://www.committedtocrab.org/about/